Human Detection of Political Speech Deepfakes across Transcripts, Audio, and Video: Methods

-We hosted multimedia stimuli – transcripts, audio, and video of fabricated and authentic political speeches – on a custom designed website called Detect Fakes\footnote{Detect Fakes is currently hosted at \url{https://detectfakes.media.mit.edu/}.}.
-In the experiment, we asked participants to identify fabricated and non-fabricated stimuli.
-After collecting informed consent and presenting participants with instructions, we show participants a short political speech and ask ``Did [Joseph Biden/Donald Trump] say that?'' followed by ``Please [read/listen/watch] this [transcript/audio clip/video] from [Joseph Biden/Donald Trump] and share how confident you are that it is fabricated.
+First, we collected informed consent, presented participants with instructions and an attention check, and then we showed participants a short political speech and ask ``Did [Joseph Biden/Donald Trump] say that?'' followed by ``Please [read/listen/watch] this [transcript/audio clip/video] from [Joseph Biden/Donald Trump] and share how confident you are that it is fabricated.
 Remember half the media snippets we show are real and half are fabricated.''
-Figure~\ref{fig:ui} in the Supplementary Information section presents a screenshot of the user interface, which shows participants were instructed to move a slider to report their confidence from 50\% to 100\% that a stimulus is fabricated (or 50\% to 100\% that a stimulus is not fabricated).
-After each response, we informed participants whether the stimulus was actually fabricated and then presented participants with another stimulus selected at random until participants viewed all 32 stimuli or decided to leave the experiment.
-Each participant began the experiment with an attention check stimulus.
+Figure~\ref{fig:ui_e1} in the Supplementary Information section presents a screenshot of the user interface, which shows participants were instructed to move a slider to report their confidence from 50\% to 100\% that a stimulus is fabricated (or 50\% to 100\% that a stimulus is not fabricated).
+After each response, we presented feedback to participants to inform them whether the stimulus was actually fabricated.
+Then, we presented participants with another stimulus (selected at random) and the process repeated until participants viewed all 32 stimuli or decided to leave the experiment.